The Story of Lalpila (Indian folktale): India

 Sarat Chandra Mitra translated a legend, "current" in the village of Panchthupi, in the Kandi subdivision of the Murshidabad district, in Western Bengal, which he considered to have "striking similarities" to the Bihari folktale he collected.
 He relates this story to a goddess of children named Shashthi.
 In this legend, titled The Legend of the Aśoka Shashṭhî, a doe is hunted by a rajah and takes refuge in the sacred grove that belongs to a Muni.
 One day, the Muni urinates on a rock and secretes a bit of seminal fluid.
 The doe licks the rock and becomes pregnant.
 The doe gives birth to a human girl who is named Asoki and raised by the Muni.
 The rajah goes hunting the deer in the forest and reaches the sacred grove.
 He finds the girl Asoki and inquires the Muni, her adopted father, if he can marry her.
 The Muni agrees to her marriage.
 Asoki is taken to the rajah's palace and made his new queen, alongside the rajah's previous six queens.
 Asoki gives birth to seven boys in the subsequent years, who are replaced for a wooden doll each time, cast in a copper cauldron and cast adrift in the stream.
 The cauldrons wash on the Muni's sacred grove and he rescues them.
 Meanwhile, Asoki, the youngest rani, escapes the palace and goes back to her adoptive father.
 She meets her sons and lives with them.
 One day, the seven boys asks his adoptive grandfather to make wooden horses for them.
 They go the Rajah's seraglio, where the six queens bathe, to pretend to make the wooden horses drink water.
-The ranis puzzle at their play, and the boy retort the is no more absurd than a woman giving birth to wooden dolls.
-The six queens realize the boys are Asoki's sons and orders the guards to kill them.
+The ranis puzzle at their play, and the boys retort that is no more absurd than a woman giving birth to wooden dolls.
+The six queens realize the boys are Asoki's sons and order the guards to kill them.
 The guards, however, disobey the orders and summon the rajah.
 The rajah follows the boys to the sacred grove and finds Asoki again.
 He is told of the whole truth and punishes the six ranis.
 Researcher Tony K. Stewart published a similar tale, titled Şaşțhī Who Removes Sorrow, where the goddess Sasthi helps the unfortunate queen, and the truth is revealed by her sons when they try to give water to wooden horses.